 Due to its location, around 350km from Hanoi, Sapa happens to also be a region in Vietnam that a lot of tourists bypass as it requires slightly more effort to reach; however if you read our post about trekking in Sapa here, you will realize why you simply have to make the effort to go!

 The only choice you have to make is whether to take the train or bus to Sapa.
 In this post on how to get from Hanoi to Sapa (or vice versa), we will outline which transport mode is best and most efficient.

 There are various means of getting from Hanoi to Sapa.
-The most popular way to travel from Hanoi to Sapa is to either choose between an overnight sleeper train or choosing the express bus option (there is no airport in Sapa, so cross that Hanoi to Sapa Flight idea off your list!).
-I’ll be comparing both as we travelled from hanoi to Sapa by train, but decided to go with the bus option to get from Sapa to Hanoi!
+The most popular way to travel from Hanoi to Sapa is to either choose between an overnight sleeper train or an express bus (there is no airport in Sapa, so cross that Hanoi to Sapa Flight idea off your list!).
+I’ll be comparing both as we travelled from Hanoi to Sapa by train, but decided to go with the bus option to get from Sapa to Hanoi!

 How to get from Hanoi to Sapa:

 Which to choose?
 Bus or train to Sapa?
 Let us help you choose!

 Note: We have other transport guides as well, check out our guide on how to get from Danang to Hoi An here, or how to get from Hanoi to Hoi An here.

 Sapa is located around 350km from Hanoi!